-On March 19, 2021, the Company and Edward Karr, the Company's former Executive Chairman, agreed by mutual understanding, that Mr. Karr's employment as an officer and employee, and his service as a member of the board of directors, of the Company was terminated, effective March 19, 2021.
+On March 19, 2021, the Company and Edward Karr, the Company's former Executive Chairman, agreed by mutual understanding, that Mr. Karr's employment as an officer and employee, and his service as a member of the Board was terminated, effective March 19, 2021.
 In connection with Mr. Karr's departure, the Company entered into a General Release and Severance Agreement with Mr. Karr, as amended, pursuant to which Mr. Karr provided certain transition services to the Company through the Separation Date.
 Pursuant to the Separation Agreement, Mr. Karr is entitled to receive any equity awards granted to Mr. Karr by the Company.
-Additionally, on March 19, 2021, the Company entered into a one-year agreement ("March 2021 Agreement") for general corporate advisory services to be provided by Mr. Karr for an annual fee of \$180,000 consisting of shares of the Company's common stock with a value of \$60,000 and cash payments of \$120,000, which is paid \$10,000 per month.
-In January 2022, the Company's board of directors approved the renewal of Mr. Karr's March 2021 Agreement for an additional year under the same terms as the initial period (the "March 2022 Agreement").
-In April 2022, the Company issued 5,168 and 7,353 shares of common stock pursuant to the March 2021 and March 2022 Agreements, respectively.
-The Company paid consulting fees to Mr. Karr of \$120,000 and \$16,371 in cash during the years ended April 30, 2022 and 2021, respectively.
+Additionally, on March 19, 2021, the Company entered into a one-year agreement (the "Karr March 2021 Agreement") for general corporate advisory services to be provided by Mr. Karr for an annual fee of \$180,000 consisting of shares of the Company's common stock with a value of \$60,000 and cash payments of \$120,000, which is paid \$10,000 per month.
+In January 2022, the Company's Board approved the renewal of the Karr March 2021 Agreement for an additional year under the same terms as the initial period (the "Karr March 2022 Agreement").
+In March 2023, the Company entered into a consulting agreement to extend the term for another 12 months.
+In April 2022, the Company issued 5,168 and 7,353 shares of common stock pursuant to the Karr March 2021 and March 2022 Agreements, respectively.
+Additionally, on January 24, 2022, the Company issued an aggregate of 13,564 RSU's and granted 5,310 five-year options to purchase the Company's common stock to Mr. Karr for consulting services rendered.
+In March 2023, the Company issued 15,424 shares of common stock pursuant to the March 2023 consulting agreement.
+The Company paid consulting fees to Mr. Karr of \$120,000 in cash for both periods during the years ended April 30, 2023 and 2022.